 Why Couldn’t Heart of Phoenix fill all of these voids?

 While HOP has worked hard to do this, we’ve found that every county needs a solid go to local person to really open the possibilities for expanding equine welfare goals and education.
 The rescue’s daily each is not large enough to cover every single county in the way a local leader could.
 The goal is to minimize the need of rescue to come in to only critical cases of equine neglect and abuse and to increase assistance to animal control.

-Is WVEC part of Heart of Phoenix Equine Rescue?
+Would WVEC be part of Heart of Phoenix Equine Rescue?

-WVEC is the concept of HOP president, Tinia Creamer, and in the short-term, it will operate under Heart of Phoenix.
+WVEC is the concept of HOP.
 Yet, the hope is this grass roots coalition will develop beyond the typical reach of a rescue organization, inspiring leadership in each county to recognize the needs of their county and work independently to find out what will work where they are to improve the outlook of horses and horseman and women where they live.

 How Can I Help?